Traces On Diagram Algebras I: Free Partition Quantum Groups, Random Lattice Paths And Random Walks On Trees: Preliminaries

 The central measure $\nu$ will be called \emph{ergodic} if it is ergodic w.r.t. $\cT$, that is to say if the only $\cT$-invariant subsets of $\Omega$ are those that have $\nu$-measure $0$ or $1$. \end{definition}

 The topological space of ergodic central measures on $(\Omega,\cF)$ (equipped with the weak topology) is known as the \emph{minimal boundary} of $\Gamma$ and we will denote it by $\partial \Gamma$.
 The set $\cM_c(\Gamma)$ of central probability measures on $(\Omega,\cF)$ forms a Choquet simplex (w.r.t. the weak topology) whose extremal points are given by the boundary.
 An arbitrary central probability $\nu'$ can therefore always be decomposed into its ergodic components by Choquet's theorem, that is to say, there exists a (unique up to nullsets) probability measure $\mu$ on $\partial \Gamma$ such that $\nu'(A) = \int_{\partial \Gamma} \nu(A) \ d \mu(\nu)$.

-The following theorem is well-known, see e.g \cite{BO16}.
+Observe also that the marginal measures of a central measure $\nu$ form a \emph{coherent system}, i.e. they satisfy the consistency condition

+where the sum runs over all vertices $w \in V_{k+1}$ such that there is an edge from $v$ to $w$.
+Conversely, any coherent system of probability measures $(\nu_k)_{k \geq 0}$, where $\nu_k$ lives on $V_k$, uniquely determines a central measure $\nu$ on $(\Omega,\cF)$ with the family $(\nu_k)_{k \geq 0}$ as its marginals.
+This essentially follows by an application of the Kolmogorov extension theorem, see \cite[Chapter 7]{BO16} for a detailed argument.
+The one-to-one correspondence between coherent systems and central measures also interacts nicely with the weak topology: